X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ## What should I know before I get started?

 The following section gives a brief explanation of how each library fits into the project as well as links to starting resources.
 You don't need to be familiar with all the libraries in order to contribute but it is recommended you familiarise yourself with those relevant to whichever part of the project you want to get involved with.
+[These issues](https://github.com/X-Fix/ts-poker-planning/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) marked with ``good first issue`` are also a good place to start as they offer a practical look at how these libraries are used

 The libraries can be split into 3 sections: front-end (FE), back-end (BE), and testing